crcsrobotics/2020-outbreak/README.md

 The robot code used for recording user inputs to be played back for the autonomous task.

 (Output can be found in RobotC under `Robot > Debugger Windows > Debug Stream`.
-If you don't see this option, check that the menu lever is set to Super User under `Window > Menu Level`.)
+If you don't see this option, check that the menu level is set to Super User under `Window > Menu Level`.)

 #### data_parser.html